jtablesaw/tablesaw/docs/contributing.md

 * Ask or answer questions
 * Improve the documentation
 * Report or fix a bug
+* Implement tests for existing features
 * Implement new features and enhancements
+* Become a project maintainer

 ## About questions